pallets/click/docs/why.rst

 composability of applications that goes beyond what the system itself supports.

-For instance a Click subcommand could accept all the arguments unparsed and then be parsed with docopt if that command would want to work that way.
+For instance a click subcommand could accept all the arguments unparsed and then be parsed with docopt if that command would want to work that way.